codesciousness/e-commerce-app/README.md

 - Build the checkout flow and enable users to complete a purchase using a payment processor (Stripe recommended)
 - Set up order history and enable users to view order history
 - Allow access to protected resources only after the user logs in
-- Publish the application to Heroku
+- Publish the application to Heroku (originally published on Heroku, has since been redeployed on Google Cloud)

 ## Table of Contents